Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - they are no longer required to participate in contractual funds.

-Specific rules are in place for those who retire early for health reasons and first-time house buyers and also for those who are unemployed for more than 24 months and that are less than five years (term that can be raised to 10 years from the bylaws of the funds) close to reach the requirements set out in the National Security System for old-age pensions paid by the National Social Security Institute
+- individuals who are unemployed for more than 24 months and have less than five years (which can be raised to 10 years depending on the bylaws of the funds) to reach the requirements set out in the National Security System for old-age pensions paid by the INPS.

 What are the general rules and requirements regarding the funding of plan liabilities?